sushantgupta1206/GUPSUS01/README.md

 **Steps to Run the code:**
 > 1. clone the repository using `git clone https://github.com/sushantgupta1206/GUPSUS01.git` on the local machine
 > 2. Navigate to the folder `\GUPSUS01\ExpediaTwitterScrapper`
-> 3. install dependencies using `pip install bs4` for beautiful soup; `pip install Scrapy` for installing Scrapy
+> 3. Install dependencies using `pip install bs4` for beautiful soup; `pip install Scrapy` for installing Scrapy
 > 4. navigate the the '\GUPSUS01\ExpediaTwitterScrapper' folder and then run the spider by using `scrapy crawl expedia_spider` where expedia_spider is the name of the spider I use to scrape the Twitter feed of Expedia.
-> 5. Please check the 'Top_8_tweets.json' file to verify the output.
+> 5. Please check the 'Top_8_tweets.txt' file to verify the output.

 **Further Analysis/ Edits:**
 1. Get the total number of followers for the Expedia's twitter feed and find the number of people who re-tweet and like the tweets.